 SCS 403 Teaching of Science in Middle and Secondary Schools (4) Basic elements of instruction as they apply to the secondary science classroom.
 Includes the planning, presentation, and evaluation of several types of science lessons.
 Involves observations in local school district classrooms.
-Fall semester.
+Prerequisites: EDU 211 or PSY 211; junior standing; 15 hours of social studies courses; social studies education major declared; and requirements as mandated by Chapter 354.
+This course must be successfully completed before student teaching.
+Fall semester, even years.